 The key difference between double bond and single bond is that, in a single bond formation, two atoms share one electron pair only between whereas, in a double bond formation, two atoms share two electron pairs.

 As proposed by the American chemist G.N.Lewis, atoms are stable when they contain eight electrons in their valence shell.
-Most of the atoms have less than eight electrons in their valence shells (except the noble gases in the group 18 of the periodic table); therefore, they are not stable.
+Most of the atoms have less than eight electrons in their valence shells (except the noble gases in group 18 of the periodic table); therefore, they are not stable.
 These atoms tend to react with each other, to become stable.
 Thus, each atom can achieve a noble gas electronic configuration.
-This can be done by forming ionic bonds, covalent bonds or metallic bonds.
+And, this can happen by forming ionic bonds, covalent bonds or metallic bonds.
 Among these, covalent bonding is special.
-Unlike other chemical bonding, in covalent bonding there is a capability to make multiple bonds between two atoms.
-When two atoms having similar or very low electronegativity difference react together, they form a covalent bond by sharing electrons.
-When the number of sharing electrons is more than one from each atom, multiple bonds result.
-By calculating bond order, the number of covalent bonds between two atoms in a molecule can be determined.
+Single and double bonds come under this category of bonds.

 What is Single Bond?

-• Single bonding results from overlapping two sp3 hybridized orbital.
-Double bonds result from linear overlapping of two sp2 hybridized orbitals and by lateral overlapping of p orbital.
+Moreover, a vital difference between double bond and single bond is that the single bonding results from overlapping of two sp3 hybridized orbitals while double bonds result from linear overlapping of two sp2 hybridized orbitals and by lateral overlapping of p orbital.

 Apart from that, a single bond contains one sigma bond, whereas a double bond contains one sigma bond and one pi bond.
 Hence, this affects the bond length between atoms.
 Therefore, leading to another difference between double bond and single bond.
 That is; the length of a single bond is higher than that of a double bond.
 Further, the double bond dissociation energy is relatively higher than the single bond dissociation energy.